Asbestos Exposure at Work

 • Workers’ compensation

-Navy veterans were exposed to so much asbestos while serving that they make up nearly 30% of all mesothelioma lawsuits.
-Veterans also have the option of filing VA claims to access mesothelioma compensation.
-The VA offers disability compensation, aid and attendance, health care and other benefits.
+Navy veterans were exposed to significant asbestos.
+This makes up nearly 30% of mesothelioma lawsuits.
+They can also file VA claims for compensation.
+The VA offers disability, health care, and other benefits.

 U.S Veteran Vietnam